Nieuport 1875–1911: A Biography of Edouard Nieuport

 The pages above are a translation of the original document shown on the pages below; it is a rare technical document detailing how various components of the aircraft need to be aligned relative to each other, mostly achieved by cable tension and strut and spar adjustment.

-At least some of them have their contents summarized in the captions, and in English.
+At least some of the documents have their contents summarized in the captions, and in English.
 Some, such as letters, are often translated in toto.
-Considering how prominently French pioneers figure in the history of aviation it is probably not unreasonable to assume readers will be able to handle French well enough to decipher newspaper clippings and the like; the two Appendices make up a good quarter of the book and contain two French-only documents, a catalog of airplanes and an article on the principle of dogfight tactics.
+Considering how prominently French pioneers figure in the history of early aviation it is probably not unreasonable to assume readers will be able to handle French well enough to decipher newspaper clippings and the like; the two Appendices make up a good quarter of the book and contain two French-only documents, a catalog of airplanes and an article on the principles of dogfight tactics.

 Nieuport used his cycling and also sailing experience to understand how wind exerted force on an airplane wing.

-Little is said about Edouard Nieuport’s brother Charles, also an aviator and described as a “close collaborator.”
+Little is said about Édouard Nieuport’s brother Charles, described as a “close collaborator.”
+He was a reluctant aviator, becoming a pilot only after his brother’s crash in order to carry on their work.
 Both died young, in flying accidents in 1911 and in 1913 so considering that they founded their company only in 1909, they accomplished a lot in terms of technical innovation and their company outlived them, its designs licensed for production worldwide.

 So, until someone writes a full-fledged deep-dive Nieuport biography, this one will at least give you a taste, and it certainly time-travels back farther (to 1795) than your basic encyclopedia entry.
 Just by the way, the year this book was published, the National Air and Space Museum was gifted a small cache of Pommier material.